TritonDataCenter/sdc-cloudapi/docs/admin.md

 -->

 <!--
-    Copyright (c) 2014, Joyent, Inc.
+    Copyright (c) 2018, Joyent, Inc.
 -->

 # Overview

-CloudAPI is the customer-facing API that supports the Customer Portal, as well as direct API requests from customers using either the SmartDataCenter CLI or custom tooling.
+CloudAPI is the customer-facing API that supports the Customer Portal, as well as direct API requests from customers using either the Triton CLIs (e.g. node-triton) or custom tooling.
 CloudAPI is a REST service written in node.js, and typically runs on the head node.
 This document describes configuration and troubleshooting for the CloudAPI service.

 ## Customer Documentation